luslab/oz-bulk-rnaseq/G. Read Quantification.md

 # Normalise for Gene Length & Sequencing Depth

 [TPM has superseded FPKM as it is a fairer statistical measure](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/).

-Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads.
+RPKM Reads per kilobase of transcript per million mapped reads & FPKM Fragments per kilbase of transcript per million mapped reads.
 Fragment refers to read pairs from paired-end reads (counting fragments and not individual reads )
 FPKM normalises for gene size & library depth using: **FPKM = (10^9^ * C ) / (N * L)**
 C = number of mappable reads (fragments) for gene/transcript/exon etc N = total number of mappable reads in the library